We are a group of Bible believers with a real hope to share of God's love for us and how we can be part of his plan for the earth.

-As well as the Sunday memorial meeting we also have a mid-week Bible class, Sunday school, a Sunday morning study discussion group, women's group, youth group and social activities.
+As well as the Sunday memorial meeting we also have a mid-week Bible class, Sunday school, women's group, youth group and social activities.

 The Christadelphian organisation was formed in the mid-1800s.
 A British doctor, John Thomas, was caught in a storm out at sea and decided that if he made it to land he would look for God's truth.
 He was saved from the storm, and spent the rest of his life studying God's word.

 The understanding that John Thomas gained though his studies and reading included some teachings that differed from those of other churches.
 However, he was not the first to believe these things.
 Tyndale, Wickliffe and Isaac Newton as well as small groups of Christians since the time of Christ shared many of these beliefs.

 Many came to share John Thomas' understanding of God's plan of salvation and a community of lay people dedicated to reading and studying the Bible grew.
 Some years later the name Christadelphian was coined.
 The name Christadelphian is a derivative of Greek words meaning Brethren (relatives) in Christ.